Awinja-j/My-Search-Engine/README.md

 A simple search engine

-This application is a mix of [this](https://bart.degoe.de/building-a-full-text-search-engine-150-lines-of-code/) and [this]( https://towardsdatascience.com/create-a-simple-search-engine-using-python-412587619ff5) tutorial.

 This search Engine takes in a string query and returns data related to that string query.